netscaler/automation-toolkit/Examples/Offline_LAS_Licensing/terraform_provider_citrixadc/readme.md

 | FIPS MPX | `FIPS MPX 14020 Premium` |

 > **Note:** The exact entitlement name must match what is listed for your account in LAS.
 The provider validates this against your customer entitlements at apply time.

+#### Restricted Mode

+When `restricted_mode = true`, the provider extracts the `lsid` and `pubkey` fields from the activation request package and sends them via a JSON-based API instead of uploading the full package file to the Citrix Cloud LAS service.
+Use this when outbound file uploads to Citrix Cloud are blocked in your environment.

 #### FIPS Notes